underdogio/redux-rest-data/README.md

       ids: [],

       // Information about the current request state for fetching multiple todos
-      // with a get request to the root endpoint (e.g. `GET /todos`).
+      // with a GET request to the root endpoint (e.g. `GET /todos`).
       meta: {
         // Indicates if we are currently loading all todos or not.
         loading: false,

-        // Populated with an error from the last request for all todos, if the request failed.
+        // Populated with an error from the last request for all todos if the request failed.
-        // Gets reset to null on the next successful request for all todos.
+        // Resets to null on the next successful request for all todos.
         error: null
       }
     }